[ Printer Friendly Version ] [ Report Abuse ]

 He woke up with a jump and almost screamed when he immediately noticed someone was standing right over him, wielding a wand and ready to strike.
 It was neither Neville nor Ron, someone else, tall and more foreboding than ever.

 "Mr. Potter?
-I know that it's late, but the headmaster needs to speak to you at once," came the stern voice of Professor McGongall.
+I know that it's late, but the headmaster needs to speak to you at once," said the stern voice of Professor McGongall.
 It was almost eerie how sinister she seemed bordered by dark silhouettes and crouching over him like a starving tigress.

 "Just come with me Potter.
 Get dressed and come with me."